JesperDramsch/phd-thesis/README.md

 ![DTU Logo](graphics/fysik_uk.png)

 This repository generate the submitted PDF version of the thesis in [thesis.pdf](Dramsch_PhD_Thesis.pdf).
-This readme lists the chapters and the location of code to reproduce the [chapters](#Chapters-with-code) in the thesis.
+This readme lists the chapters and the location of code to read the the [chapters](#chapters-without-code) and reproduce the [chapters](#chapters-with-code) in the thesis.

 [![DTU Logo](graphics/cover.png)](https://orbit.dtu.dk/en/publications/machine-learning-in-4d-seismic-data-analysis-deep-neural-networks)